March 31, 2022

 6. Increasing Intensity

-While being in control of the weight is essential, your training should also implement explosive work.
+While being in control of the weight is essential, your training regimen should also implement explosive work.
 Focus on lifting a load with more speed and acceleration.
 This is how you build power, which will help your muscle building capacity as well, as your muscles will have more strength to manage heavier loads for a muscle building rep range.

 Note: Explosive on the way up (concentric phase of the lift) and controlled on the way down (eccentric phase of the lift).

 Another way to increase intensity is to do harder variations of an exercises.
-For example, if you are doing bodyweight lunges, doing jumping lunges takes that same kind of movement to a harder, more intense level.
+For example, if you are doing bodyweight exercises like lunges, doing jumping lunges takes that same kind of movement to a harder, more intense level.

 Supersets will also increase the intensity.
 That and the volume of your workout!